 Reading is a slower-paced activity that requires focus and attention.
 Children develop a longer attention span when reading as they are encouraged to pay attention and concentrated on the book being read to them.

 Reading stories about other people and their different lives or circumstances builds empathy.
 It allows children to explore a range of emotions and ask questions about how characters handle big emotions.

 Better Grades In School

 Children who are read to regularly are more likely to succeed academically.
 They tend to have better reading comprehension, writing skills, and academic performance overall.

-Spending time reading with your child is an experience they will look forward to every day.
+Spending time reading with your child is an experience they will look forward to daily.
 Finding a quiet space at the end of the day to draw in your children and get lost in a book is a memory you will both treasure forever.